-- To prevent the unauthorized collection, use and disclosure of personal
+- Prevent the unauthorized collection, use and disclosure of personal information.

-The main principle of the Act is that all municipal information should be available to the public, except for that which is specifically outlined as being exempt under the Act.
+The main principle of the act is that all municipal information should be available to the public, except anything specifically outlined as being exempt under the act.

 4325 Blackcomb Way